 1. Get to know your child’s triggers.

-They’re not the same for every child, and your child may not be reacting to something obvious.
-For some kids, it might be emotional or sensory overload.
+.
 For others, it might be unexpected changes, or pain and fear.
 Knowing your child’s triggers can make it easier to avoid meltdowns.

-You may notice that your child gets anxious before school or falls apart at the end of the day.
+.
 Or maybe meltdowns happen close to mealtimes or bedtime.
 In that case, hunger or fatigue may be triggers.
 Or you may notice that there are certain places where they happen, like noisy or crowded places.

 2. Notice when it’s escalating.